 According to census records NSW has the largest population of Indigenous people in Australia.
-Many Seventh-day Adventist churches around the North NSW Conference have Aboriginal and Torres Strait Islander members.
+There are two indigenous church plants and one company in the North NSW Conference.
 Some of our western towns have significant Indigenous population percentages.
 For instance, Brewarrina 61.4%, Boggabilla 43%, Walget 42%, Bourke 33.3% and Moree 22.3%.

 History of the ministry of the Seventh-day Adventist Church to Australia’s Indigenous peoples in New South Wales